What are motors? Which motors can be used for robotic applications? Which motor for which robot?

-That type of motors can be controlled in several ways.
-In some cases, if needed, the position of the rotor can be extracted, with different solutions.
+That type of motor can be controlled in several ways.
+In some cases, if needed, the position of the rotor can be extracted with different solutions.
 You will find more details in a future post.

-Regarding pros and cons, the first pro is clear: no brushes means no contact, no friction, so no wear; that implies best reliability and best efficiency (friction means loss of energy as heat).
+The first pro is clear regarding pros and cons: no brushes mean no contact, no friction, so no wear; that implies the best reliability and best efficiency (friction means loss of energy as heat).

-The in-runners BLDC will provide more speed than torque, because of their rotor’s inertia.
+The in-runners BLDC will provide more speed than torque because of their rotor's inertia.
 On the contrary, out-runners BLDC will have more torque and less speed.
-Depending on the desired function this may be a pro or a cons.
+Depending on the desired function, this may be a pro or cons.

-Also, their possible high speed, as for brushed motors, may imply the use of a reducer device at the output of the motors to lower the speed and increase the torque.
-This always means loss of efficiency but it is very often used.
+Another con is that BLDC is trickier to control and needs an electronic control board most of the time.
+Also, as for brushed motors, their possible high speed may imply the use of a reducer device at the motors' output to lower the speed and increase the torque.
+This invariably means a loss of efficiency, but it is very often used.

-Note: Reduction is a crucial part in the whole motorization choice process.
-To stay in the basics, keep in mind that, a reducer — which is composed of gears assembled together — is meant to reduce the speed and, let alone efficiency, to multiply torque of the motor it is coupled to.
+Note: Reduction is a crucial part of the whole motorization choice process.
+To stay in the basics, keep in mind that a reducer — composed of gears assembled — is meant to reduce the speed and, let alone efficiency, to multiply the torque of the motor it is coupled to.

 Before switching to the next category

-I would like to open a side yet important category here, about the servomotors.
+I would like to open a side yet important category about the servo motors.

-This kind of motor is actually more than a motor, it’s a “box” (again) that includes a DC motor (either brushed or brushless), a reduction at the motor’s output axis, a sensor to know the position of the output, and an electronic board for the control.
+This kind of motor is more than a motor; it's a "box" (again) that includes a DC motor (either brushed or brushless), a reduction at the motor's output axis, a sensor to know the position of the output, and an electronic board for the control.

-This actuator is widely used in robotics, because it provides control of angular position of the output, whatever torque must be applied (in the limit of the specifications).
-It works in closed-loop, the sensor giving a feedback of the position and the electronic board correcting it almost in the same time.
+This actuator is widely used in robotics because it provides control of the angular position of the output, whatever torque must be applied (in the limit of the specifications).
+It works in a closed-loop, the sensor giving feedback of the position and the electronic board correcting it almost simultaneously.

-For example, imagine this application on your one-armed-banana-lifting robot: you can choose a precise angle for the arm to be reached, while lifting the yellow fruit.
-If the banana happens to be eaten at the same time, the weight will change but the arm will stay at the same position, thanks to the closed-loop and the constant correction of position.
+For example, imagine this application on your one-armed-banana-lifting robot: you can choose a precise angle for the arm to be reached while lifting the yellow fruit.
+If the banana happens to be eaten simultaneously, the weight will change, but the arm will stay at the same position, thanks to the closed-loop and the constant correction of work.

-Pros are the well integrated functions fitting in a small box, making it very easy to assemble into a larger robotic part; also the control exists already and does not imply to design a new one, which saves both time and money.
+Pros are the well-integrated functions fitting in a small box, making it very easy to assemble into a more significant mechanical part; also, the control exists already and does not imply to design a new one, which saves both time and money.

 The famous robot walker Asimo is made, as I said earlier, of DC motors.
-It was partly the truth, because some of its actuators are in fact servomotors made of BLDC motors.
+It was partly the truth because some of its actuators are servo motors made of BLDC motors.

-The three robots Poppy, Ergo Jr., and Reachy, highly linked to the French company Pollen Robotics, are made of servomotors.
+The three robots Poppy, Ergo Jr., and Reach, highly linked to the French company Pollen Robotics, are made of servo motors.

 - find a DC motor, design a reduction, and dig yourself deep into the jungle of motor control, which can take weeks, if not months; or

-- buy yourself a servomotor in order to be able to lift that banana of yours on the same day you buy them (not quite sure you’d find both the servomotor and the banana in the same shop, though).
+- Buy yourself a servomotor to be able to lift that banana of yours on the same day you buy them (not quite sure you'd find both the servomotor and the banana in the same shop, though).

-Additionally, famous and cheap tools (like electronic boards Arduino, Raspberry Pi, etc.) allow people who are not professional to gain access to easy robotics by controlling many kinds of motors, including servomotors.
+Additionally, famous and cheap tools (like electronic boards Arduino, Raspberry Pi, etc.) allow people who are not professional to gain accessible robotics by controlling many kinds of motors, including servo motors.